Are you buying your new home in Bakersfield?

-Buying a home is an intimidating event for a lot of people, but it's not very confusing with a little up-front planning.
-I like to give buyers an outline of the whole deal so they understand exactly what to expect.
-These are my nine steps to buying a home.
+For a lot of people, buying a home can be an intimidating event.
+But with some planning ahead of time, it's not that confusing.
+I like to provide buyers with a road map of the entire deal so they'll understand exactly what to expect.
+These are my nine steps to purchasing a home.
 When you're ready to get started, simply contact me here or e-mail me at .
-I'm happy to answer questions you have regarding this information.
+I'm glad to answer questions you have regarding this information.

-There are a lot of things you should contemplate before beginning your home search.
-You'll most likely want to put together a checklist of features you want, get an idea of what school districts and neighborhoods you'd like to live in, and begin planning around your budget.
-Keeping your mortgage payment less than or close to a third of your monthly income is a good rule to go by.
+Prior to starting your home search, there are plenty of things you'll want to contemplate.
+When you start your search, you'll want to put together a list of features you need to have, get an idea of what neighborhoods you'd like to live in, and begin planning around your budget.
+Ensuring your mortgage payment is less than or around a third of your net monthly income is a good rule to go by.

-Step 2 – Communicate with a real estate agent
+Step 2 – Speak with a real estate agent in Bakersfield

-I'll also help you begin the loan process.
-There are some great mortgage professionals in Bakersfield, and I work with a lot of them, so you can rest assured that you're in great hands.
-They will help you figure out which type of loan is best for you, as well as help you get approved.
+In addition, I'll assist you with getting started on your loan.
+Fenton Real Estate works with some of Bakersfield's best mortgage professionals, so you're in great hands.
+They will help you decide which kind of loan is best for you, as well as help you get approved.

-After our first meeting, I'll start looking for available homes on the market that best suit you.
-I'll get a sneak peek of many of the houses and throw out the duds, and then we'll schedule appointments to view the homes at a time that's convenient for you.
+After we meet for the first time, I'll begin looking for homes on the market that are a great fit for you.
+I'll preview many of the houses and throw out the bad ones, and then we'll set up appointments to tour the homes when it's most convenient for you.

-As we tour houses, I'll point out positive features, as well as bad ones.
-And I'll ask you to tell us about things you like and dislike.
-As a rule, buyers amend their wish list as we view houses and some items become far more essential than others.
-If that happens, I'll search the listings one more time and trim it down to the home you've been dreaming about.
+When we tour the homes, I'll point out positive features, as well as negative ones.
+I'll also ask you to talk about things you like and don't like.
+It's widely common for buyers to amend their wish list as we tour houses and some features become more crucial than others.
+If that's the case, I'll search the listings another time and narrow it down to the house you've been wishing for.

-My awareness of the Bakersfield home market is an essential agent in your home search.
-I'm acquainted with all the neighborhoods and school districts, and I will communicate what districts are "hot" and warrant prompt action and others that are "cold" and allow for careful analysis.
+Your agent's knowledge of the Bakersfield housing market is a leading agent in your house search.
+And I can assure you I'm informed of all the neighborhoods and school districts, and I will let you know certain areas are "hot" and warrant immediate action and the ones that are "cool" and allow for careful consideration.

-As we view houses, I'll let you know if the seller's list price has room for bargaining or if I believe the home is "priced to sell."
-When working with an agent, be careful and be sure to ask plenty of questions, as any REALTOR will convince you they truly know the housing market.
-If things don't add up, just call me at 661-205-5475 or e-mail me at , and I'd be happy to answer any questions you may have.
-My understanding of the market will help you stay a step above the rest through the entire deal.
+When we view homes, I'll be sure to tell you when the seller's list price has room for bargaining and when I think the house is "priced to sell."
+Any real estate agent in Bakersfield will convince you they comprehend the housing market, but be wary, and be sure to ask plenty of questions.
+If it doesn't seem like they know everything, call me at 661-205-5475 or e-mail me at , and I'll be happy to answer any questions you have.
+My knowledge of the market will help you stay a step ahead through the entire deal.

-We'll find the house of your dreams in Bakersfield, and when that happens, I'll carefully develop your purchase offer.
-The offer will be made to suit your needs and the home.
-We'll include many contingencies, such as obtaining financing, completing the inspection, and a clear title.
+We'll find your dream house in the Bakersfield area, and when that happens, I'll precisely develop your purchase offer.
+The offer will be tailored keeping your needs in mind and the home, including many contingencies.
+A few examples are obtaining financing, completing the home inspection, and a clear title.

-When we send in your purchase offer, you'll probably need to submit "earnest money."
-This is a cash deposit made to the home seller to secure the offer to buy the property.
-The amount is often applied to the closing costs.
-If the offer is accepted, we should close on the property within 30 to 60 days after.
-This allows plenty of time for your mortgage financing.
+Upon submitting your purchase offer, you'll likely want to submit "earnest money."
+This is a cash deposit submitted to the home seller to secure the offer to purchase the property and is usually put towards the cost of closing.
+If the offer is accepted, we should close on the home within 30 to 60 days after.
+This allows enough time for your mortgage financing.

 Step 6 – Negotiate

-Unfortunately most deals don't close on the beginning offer – it's pretty common to receive a counter offer.
-But don't let it discourage you.
-We'll consider whether or not to take the counter offer, submit our own counter offer, or refuse the seller's offer and move on.
+A lot of contracts aren't closed on the initial offer – it's very common to receive a counter offer.
+Don't let it discourage you.
+We'll discuss whether or not to agree to the counter offer, propose our own counter offer, or reject the seller's offer and move on.

-How aggressively we negotiate the contract depends on market circumstances.
-In addition, we'll work within your budget.
-And at the end of the day, we'll compose a deal that's best for you.
+The state of the market will play a big part in how aggressively we negotiate the deal.
+We'll also work within your financing constraints.
+And at the end of the day, we'll create a contract that works well for you.

-Upon finalizing the deal, you'll start working with your lender to close the loan.
-It shouldn't be a long process at all if you're pre-approved, but you need to keep in close contact with your lender.
-And I'll take care of all the property information your lender needs to close the loan.
+Once we sign the final contract, you'll begin working with your lender to close the loan.
+This shouldn't take very long at all if you're pre-qualified, but you'll need to keep in close contact with your lender.
+And I'll manage all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will give you a Loan Estimate (LE) of your closing costs within three days of accepting your application.
-You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of getting your loan application.
-The estimate rests on the loan amount, and RESPA requirements order that it has to contain all closing costs and fall within a tight range of accuracy.
-I'll study the estimate and let you know if everything looks adequate.
+Your mortgage lender will furnish you with a Loan Estimate (LE) of closing costs within three days of getting your application.
+You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of taking your application.
+This estimate is based on the loan amount, and RESPA requirements require that it has to include all closing costs and be within a narrow range of accuracy.
+I'll examine the estimate and let you know if everything looks okay.

 Then it's time to close on your house.
-This will likely occur at a title company or escrow office and will likely be a smooth and relaxed occurrence.
+This should take place at a title company or escrow office and will most often be a smooth and stress-free event.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you have any questions, make sure you call me at 661-205-5475 or e-mail me at .
+And if you have any questions, make sure you contact me at 661-205-5475 or e-mail me at .

 Looking to Buy?